 Define record types that do not lose data integrity easily.
 Each new version of your app must create records that do not break older versions of the app.
 The best way to ensure data integrity is to minimize the amount of validation required for a record:

 Avoid fields that have a narrow range of acceptable values, the changing of which might cause older versions of the app to treat the data as invalid.

 Avoid fields whose values are dependent on the values of other fields.
 Creating dependent fields means you have to write validation logic to ensure the values of those fields are correct.
 Once created, this kind of validation logic is difficult to change later without breaking older versions of your app.

 Handle missing keys gracefully.
-If a key is not present, add it quietly.
+If a record is missing a key, add it in the background.

 To modify your schema using CloudKit Dashboard, read Using CloudKit Dashboard to Manage Databases.